JustinProjects/Network/README.md

 -  Basic TCP Server

-...This is a basic TCP server and client model written in python3 where server will echo back whatever client sent
+   This is a basic TCP server and client model written in python3 where server will echo back whatever client sent